IMPACT PARTNERS

 How do we find our Impact Partners?

 Any Flourish Collective Member can nominate a potential Impact Partner via our nomination form linked here.
+We do not accept unsolicited grant applications.

 How are Impact Partners vetted?